wlbr/wlbr.github.io/_posts/blog/2020-05-05-dsl-debugging.md

 So I had to start debugging.
 Measure / Change / Measure / Change...
 First I started to build up a monitoring environment.

-I own a Docker cabable Synology, that is always on and connected via lan to my modem/router.
+I own a Docker capable Synology, that is always on and connected via lan to my modem/router.
 The router is a AVM Fritz!Box 7580.
 For the non Germans: the Fritz!Box is *the* standard quality modem for homeuse here and the 7580 is pretty much the top of the line model.

 So I bundled some existing images and added a few things and finally I had a Docker Compose file, that enables a complete monitoring for my internet line.

 * Prometheus
-  * a Fritzbox upnp reader getting the sync rates and the uptime of the modem frequently exposing them as a Prometheus source
+  * a Fritzbox UPNO reader getting the sync rates and the uptime of the modem frequently exposing them as a Prometheus source
   * a speed test the check the resulting network speed.
 * Grafana to visualize everything
 * Everything dockered and scripted, so that you simple need to execute the Docker Compose script on your Synology to get everything up and running.

-See [this post]({% link _posts/projects/2020-03-27-synology-prometheus.md %}) describing the package in detail.
+See [this post]({% post_url projects/2020-03-27-synology-prometheus %}) describing the package in detail.

 I created the following graphs to visualize everything:
 ![DSL Data](/assets/dslmonitoring1.jpg)